brettkrueger/multisite-rest-api/README.md

 1. Navigate to 'Add New' in the plugins dashboard
 2. Search for 'multisite rest api'
 3. Click 'Install Now'
-4. Network Activate the plugin on the Plugin dashboard
+4. Network Activate the plugin in the Plugin dashboard

 ### Uploading in WordPress Dashboard ###